18F/methods/pages/cognitive-walkthrough.md

 ## Applied in government research

 -  No PRA implications.
-The PRA explicitly exempts direct observation and non-standardized conversation (e.g., not a survey) that [bodystorming](../bodystorming/) entails, 5 CFR 1320.5(h)3.
+The PRA explicitly exempts direct observation and non-standardized conversation (e.g., not a survey) that a cognitive walkthrough entails, 5 CFR 1320.5(h)3.
 -  If you are not working with government employees, you will need to observe standard precautions for archiving personally identifiable information.

 Additional resources: